Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - The book cover for From Outer Space seen at the end of the episode is a parody of the cover for Whitley Strieber's Communion: A True Story, only with the Grey Alien now smoking a cigarette.

-- The appearance of Lord Kinbote is an homage to Ray Harryhausen and his stop-motion model animation and effects work, while his name is taken from a character in Vladimir Nabokov's Pale Fire.
+- The appearance of Lord Kinbote is an homage to Ray Harryhausen and his stop-motion model animation and effects work, while his name is taken from a character in Vladimir Nabokov's Pale Fire (a book especially relevant to this episode because both rely heavily on the concept of the Unreliable Narrator).

 - Lt.
 Shaefer sculpts his mashed potatoes à la Close Encounters of the Third Kind.